Ludwik Birkenmajer: Scientific output

 He analyzed Copernicus's main work De revolutionibus orbium coelestium, and came to the conclusion that the Heliocentric Theory was created by Copernicus before he became acquainted with Ptolemy's Almagest.
 He also elaborated the biographical materials and records of Copernicus's life till 1500, as well discovering a previously unknown letter of the astronomer to Sigismund I the Old concerning the Teutonic Order.
 He also studied the scientific output of Marcin Bylica, and prepared a history of geodesy and gravimetry.
 Birkenmajer prepared the scientific edition of Tito Livio Burattini's Misura universale (1897), the Practical geometry of Marcin Król (1895), as well as the Commentariolum super theoreticas planetarum of Albert Brudzewski (1900).
 Moreover in his academic interests he studied theoretical physics, astronomy, algebraic functions and geophysics.
-In 1883 he won the prize of the Cracow Academy in geometry for solving what would (17 years) later be known as Hilbert's third problem, and later received Swedish Order of the Polar-Star, and Polish Commander Cross of the Republic of Poland (1924).
+In 1883 he won the prize of the Kraków Academy in geometry for solving what would (17 years) later be known as Hilbert's third problem, and later received Swedish Order of the Polar-Star, and Polish Commander Cross of the Republic of Poland (1924).

-The Birkenmajer family
+Birkenmajer family

 Birkenmajer was the founder of a renowned Polish family of scholars.
 He was married to Zofia, the daughter of Franciszek Karliński, a professor of astronomy at the Jagiellonian University, and inherited his library embracing mostly the books on mathematics and physics.
 They had three sons: Aleksander Ludwik (historian of culture and exact sciences, and bibliologist), Józef (poet, interpreter and literature historian), and Wincenty (Polish philologist, teacher and renowned Tatra Mountains-climber).
 His grandson was Krzysztof Birkenmajer (professor of geology, and member of the Polish Academy of Sciences).
 In 2011 the Institute for the History of Science of the Polish Academy of Sciences was renemed the Ludwik and Aleksander Birkenmajer Institute of the History of Science of the Polish Academy of Sciences.